How to SalesForce

 Strategies for Simplicity

-• Consolidate Record Types: To cut down on complexity, gradually seek out chances to combine record types with related fields or procedures.
+• Consolidate Record Types: To cut down on complexity, gradually seek chances to combine record types with related fields or procedures.

 • Minimize Customization: Steer clear of over-customizing page layouts and record types since this might cause confusion among users and maintenance issues.